regisftm/owasp-toronto/demo/05-security-policy.md

 EOF
 ```

 Apply the policy and try to connect to the vote application again from your browser.
 What changed?
+Can you vote?

 #### result microservice